perladvent/perldotcom/content/article/_pub_2003_07_29_exegesis6.md

 What the `.assuming(...)` method does is place an anonymous wrapper around an existing `Code` object and then return a reference to (what appears to be) an entirely separate `Code` object.
-That new `Code` object works exactly like the original â except that the new one is missing one or more of the original's parameters.
+That new `Code` object works exactly like the original — except that the new one is missing one or more of the original's parameters.

 Specifically, the parameter list of the wrapper subroutine doesn't have